linagora/angular-translate-quality/readme.md

 * ... there is no trailing space in the JSon files (reduce the size).
 * ... keys are sorted alphabetically (ease the search for a specific key).
 * ... values that contain HTML mark-ups are closed correctly.
+* ... values do not contain forbidden patterns (to ban words, check typography, etc).
 * ... all the JSon files have the same keys (no missing key).
 * ... all the equivalent values (across all the JSon files) have the same number of HTML mark-ups.
 * ... all the HTML files reference a key that was declared in the JSon files.
 * ... no HTML file mixes the *translate* directive and the *translate* filter.
+* ... all the **alt** and **title** attributes are translated in HTML files.
+* ... all the mark-ups texts are translated in HTML files.
+* ... all the i18n keys are used somewhere in the HTML files.

 This library does not support...